SyrexMinus/TatTransVision-android/README.md

 # Tips

-- If translation does not work.
-That means that sever is off.
+- If translation does not work, that means that sever is off.
 You can not do with this anything.